Kurozora/kurozora-web/resources/static/privacy_policy.md

 <div></div>

 ## Cookies and Other Technologies
-Kurozora's websites, online services, interactive applications, and email messages may use <q>cookies</q> and other technologies.
+Kurozora’s websites, online services, interactive applications, and email messages may use <q>cookies</q> and other technologies.
 These help us better understand user behavior, tell us which parts of our websites people have visited, and facilitate and measure the effectiveness of web searches.
 We treat information collected by cookies and other technologies as non‑personal information.
 However, to the extent that Internet Protocol (IP) addresses or similar identifiers are considered personal information by local law, we also treat these identifiers as personal information.
 Similarly, to the extent that non-personal information is combined with personal information, we treat the combined information as personal information for the purposes of this Privacy Policy.
 <div></div>

 Kurozora also uses cookies and other technologies to remember personal information when you use our website, online services, and applications.
 Our goal in these cases is to make your experience with Kurozora more convenient and personal.
 For example, knowing your first name lets us welcome you the next time you visit the Kurozora website.
 Knowing your country and language helps us provide a customized and more useful localized experience.
 And knowing your contact information, hardware identifiers, and information about your computer or device helps us personalize your experience on our platforms.